-Tia Mowry-Hardrict Shares Adorable Makeup Free Photo With 2-Month-Old Daughter
+Tia Mowry-Hardrict Shares Adorable Makeup-Free Photo With 2-Month-Old Daughter

 The twin sister of Tamera Mowry-Housley then added that it was time for her “to get back on track.
 Making healthy choices and moving.”

-As Inquisitr also shared, Mowry-Hardrict has been keeping it real on her Instagram page with various uploads since becoming a mom for the second time.
+As the Inquisitr also shared, Mowry-Hardrict has been keeping it real on her Instagram page with various uploads since becoming a mom for the second time.

-Tia even shared a completely un-retouched photo of herself in her workout gear with her followers earlier this month where she got real about her struggle to get back into her post-baby shape.
+Tia even shared a completely un-retouched photo of herself in her workout gear with her followers earlier this month where she got real about her struggle to get back into her pre-baby shape.